pha4ge/primer-schemes/README.md

 4. Copy your scheme's reference sequence into this directory, naming it `reference.fasta`

-5. Either open a pull request adding your scheme directory (e.g. inside `sars-cov-2/schemename/v1`), or else open a GitHub issue attaching a zip file containing your scheme.
+5. Either **open a pull request** adding your scheme directory (e.g. inside `sars-cov-2/schemename/v1`), or else **open a GitHub issue** attaching a zip file containing your scheme.

 ## Tooling

-The companion tool [Primaschema](https://github.com/pha4ge/primaschema) can be used to validate each of the BED, FASTA and YAML components of scheme definitions.
-Primaschema adds primer and reference sequence checksums to `info.yml` at build time to help distinguish between similar and identical primer schemes.
+The companion tool [Primaschema](https://github.com/pha4ge/primaschema) can be used to validate scheme definitions and automatically checks this repository via GitHub Actions.
+Primaschema adds primer and reference sequence checksums to `info.yml` at build time to help catch identical primer schemes.
 A six column scheme.bed file is also generated at build time for legacy tool compatibility.

-## Documented schemes (22)
+## Documented schemes (23)

-### SARS-CoV-2 (21)
+### SARS-CoV-2 (22)

  - `artic-v1`
  - `artic-v2`